alice-and-eve/2023/index.md

 If you have any questions, don't hesitate to get in touch.
 We look forward to seeing you in Amsterdam!

-Right now we are also looking for programme committee members.
-So if you are interested in helping out with reading the abstracts submitted for poster presentations, please contact [Michelle Sweering](mailto:Michelle Sweering <michelle.sweering@cwi.nl>?subject=[Alice and Eve 2023] Posters).

 ## Exhibition

 In addition to the keynote talks and the posters, there will be an exhibition which portrays thirty women in computing